ruggeryiury/rb-icons/README.md

 - `thumbnail` - Icons thumbnail in WEBP format used on this README file to save bandwidth.
 - `vectors` - Folder with the original Adobe Illustrator files.

-# Vector File Contents
+# Vector Files

-## `all-instruments-icons-inline.ai`
+## All Instrument Icons (Inline)

-This file contains inline versions of the instrument icons, including different instrument positions based on each media.
+Inline versions of the instrument icons, including different instrument positions based on each media.

 | IMAGE                                                          | FILE NAME                         | SIZE     | DESCRIPTION                                                                              |
 |----------------------------------------------------------------|-----------------------------------|----------|------------------------------------------------------------------------------------------|